nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/QgPlMxGNIzs/index.md

 ---
 title: How do you think Agile is evolving since its inception in 2001?
+description: "Discover the evolution of Agile since 2001, its challenges, and the future of work in dynamic environments.
+Join Martin on this insightful journey! \U0001F310\U0001F680"
 date: 2023-03-22
 videoId: QgPlMxGNIzs
 url: /resources/videos/:slug